Staining and Interpretation of Smears

 After putting immersion oil on a slide, the high dry (40x) lens can't be used again unless the oil is removed.
 Slides are usually blotted to remove excess oil, then dipped in xylene several times to dissolve the oil film, and air dried in the fume hood.

-The acidic dye nigrosine will be used to visualize the capsule or sheath that surrounds some bacteria in a process called negative staining.
+The acidic dye nigrosine can be used to visualize the capsule or sheath that surrounds some bacteria in a process called negative staining.
 Capsules are composed primarily of polysaccharides or glycoproteins and are gelatinous in texture.
 They are readily destroyed by heating and hence direct staining methods cannot be utilized.
 In general, the size and shape of microorganisms is often less distorted with indirect staining procedures, especially when sampled from a broth culture.
 Therefore negative staining is useful whenever the morphology of individual bacteria is in question.
 Morphology can often be determined with confidence with only the high dry lens.
 Consider that this procedure does not necessarily kill the organism, so be careful.

 Spores stain a light green,while the rest of the cell stains pink.
 Spores are best seen with oil immersion microscopy.
 Often, the colors are not very strong, so it is necessary to have the microscope in good alignment with optimum contrast and lighting.
 Make color notes right away, as the green may fade after a few days.